Laravel-Bangladesh/docs/requests.md

     $input = $request->except('credit_card');

-The `only` method returns all of the key / value pairs that you request, even if the key is not present on the incoming request.
-When the key is not present on the request, the value will be `null`.
-If you would like to retrieve a portion of input data that is actually present on the request, you may use the `intersect` method:
+> {tip} The `only` method returns all of the key / value pairs that you request; however, it will not return key / value pairs that are not present on the request.

-    $input = $request->intersect(['username', 'password']);

 #### Determining If An Input Value Is Present

 You should use the `has` method to determine if a value is present on the request.
-The `has` method returns `true` if the value is present and is not an empty string:
+The `has` method returns `true` if the value is present on the request:

     if ($request->has('name')) {
         //